Hooked Fisherman

 Bonito vs False Albacore: How to Tell Them Apart

-From a distance, in the heat of a blitz, bonito and false albacore look almost identical.
-Up close:
+From a distance, in the heat of a blitz, bonito and false albacore look nearly identical.
+Up close, the differences are clear:

-**Why it matters:** False albacore are notoriously lure-selective.
-Bonito are somewhat more willing to eat a wider range of presentations, including bait.
-If the fish in front of you are blowing up on bait but not taking your lure, they may be bonito, not albies.
+Why it matters: False albacore are notoriously finicky.
+Bonito are more willing to eat a wider range of presentations, including natural bait.
+If fish are blowing up on a chunk bait or sand eel but refusing your lure, there's a good chance you're looking at bonito rather than albies.

 When and Where to Find Bonito in Connecticut